 The RX0 II is also compatible with Sony’s Camera Control Box (CCB-WD1) which will enable a wired setup of up to 100 cameras.

-The RX0 II will be available in the US and Australia from April 2019 priced at $698 / AU$949.
+The RX0 II will be available in the US and Australia from April 2019 priced at $698 / AU$949 and in the UAE at AED 2,499.
 A kit including the VCT-SGR1 Shooting Grip and bracket (which was available with the original RX0 as well) will become available from June 2019, with pricing to be confirmed.
 UK pricing is set to be around £730, but it looks like it will only be available with the VCT-SGR1 Shooting Grip and bracket.